jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 And furthermore!
 Each nation in Alrest resided on or in a titan, but the titans themselves sometimes had their own name distinct from those living on them.
 Argentum's main titan was Goldmouth; Tantal's was Genbu.
 Perhaps Uraya's titan had a name like Seebu?

 > The selection of place names in Aionios remains a mystery.
-I expect they were mostly chosen by the Consuls, who could have memories of these original locations in Zanza's world and in Alrest.
-Or else they would have names entirely divorced from the past if anyone else had discovered them first.
+I expect they were mostly chosen by the first Consuls, who could have memories of these original locations in Zanza's world and in Alrest.
+Or else they would have newly-invented names, entirely divorced from the past, if anyone else had discovered them first.

 ----